 How Much Does Blepharoplasty Cost?

-The price of eyelid surgery in Scottsdale, Chandler, and the Phoenix region varies based on the patient’s individual needs.
+The price of eyelid surgery in the Scottsdale area varies based on the patient’s individual needs.
 More intricate cases generally cost more, and combining eyelid surgery with other procedures like a brow lift will increase the overall price.
 During your consultation, Dr. Hobgood will go over your potential costs to help you make an informed decision.

 Learn more about eyelid surgery pricing and the factors that influence its cost on our Pricing for Facial Plastic Surgery page.